 With gravel bikes filling the void between road riding and mountain biking, so must gravel bike clothing.
 It’s unsurprising that the kit used for gravel riding is heavily influenced by both disciplines.
-On one side of the spectrum, the sleek efficiency of road kit which is bound to adhere to a strict set of rules regarding sock length and colour coordination.
+On one side of the spectrum, the sleek efficiency of road kit which adheres to a strict set of 'rules' regarding sock length and colour coordination.
 On the other side, the relaxed style and durability of mountain biking kit offers a more casual approach to technical clothing.

-The versatility of the gravel bike opens up a broad range of requirements on riding clothing with a day out on the gravel bike ranging from forest tracks interspersed with singletrack to endurance epics like the DK200.
+The versatility of the niche opens up a broad range of requirements on gravel bike clothing.
+A day out on the gravel bike can range from forest tracks interspersed with singletrack to endurance epics like the DK200.
 With a leaning towards clothing that is both comfortable and practical, gravel welcomes all styles into its fold equally.
-Gravel riders have the freedom to pick from both sides to curate a perfect outfit for a gravel odyssey.
-There is one rule that should always be followed, peaked mountain bike helmets should never be worn with lycra.
-We jest... sort of.
+Gravel riders have the freedom to pick from both sides to curate a perfect outfit for their own gravel adventure.
+However, there is one style rule that should always be followed: peaked mountain bike helmets should never be worn with lycra.

-Gravel routes take riders further afield which has created a need for versatile clothing that can handle a range of weather conditions and be comfortable for many hours in the saddle.
 The popularity of gravel has seen many brands looking to introduce specific clothing and innovations.
-Tailoring clothing with a gravel fit, additional features and to develop products such as the emergence of gravel-specific shoes.
+Tailoring clothing with a gravel fit, additional features and to develop products such as the emergence of gravel bike shoes.

 Scroll down for Cyclingnews' choice of the best gravel riding kit or if you're after buying advice, you can skip to our guide on how to choose the best gravel bike clothing.